rll/lfd/tpsopt/README.md

 $ cmake .
 $ make
 ```
 It has been tested with the RLL overhand-knot tying demonstration dataset.
-Obtain a copy from https://www.dropbox.com/s/wnt3j42jp5solr8/actions.h5.
+To download the data, navigate to the lfd/bigdata, and then run download.py.

 To check the build, cd to tps-opt/tpsopt and run the appropriate version of the following
 ```